-If you’re reading this, then the chances are that you’re a physical therapy private practice owner, and you have one burning problem around solving the physical therapy marketing mystery.
+If you’re reading this, then the chances are that you’re either a physical therapy private practice owner trying to wear ALL hats or the single marketing person in a practice that’s trying to get new ideas…but you have one burning problem around solving the physical therapy marketing mystery.

 If that’s the case, then you’re in for a treat.

 In this article and the video below you’re going to find out some of the best ideas I’ve found over the years in physical therapy marketing for my practice.

 Ideas which grew Madden PT 600% in 30 months.

 Take Action: In addition to this blog post, we’ve also put together 25 of the best marketing strategies we have used over the years to build massive valuations.

 We even have great podcast (video) episodes you can watch directly related to PT marketing including:

 - Google, SEO, Youtube Ads for Physical Therapy Owners

 The 3 Physical Therapy Marketing Target Areas

 There are three “target markets” that you can focus your efforts on to get more patients.
 These are…